harel314/PTCameraTrackingSimulation/README.md

 ![Simulation](simulation.gif)

-The detection is based on YoloV4 implementation in MATLAB and trained on custom data.
+The detection is based on YoloV4 implementation in MATLAB and transfer-learned on custom data.

 The tracker is based on implementation of 2D discrete time second order Kalman Filter.